 Table of Contents

-Get your Free Map of our Times SQuare Attractions
+Get your Free Map of our Times Square Attractions

 Want a map of all the attractions we suggest for Times Square?
 Enter Your email and it will be sent to you

-Every time we hear about people talk about New York, they always say, “Avoid Time Square.”
+Every time we hear people talk about New York, they always say, “Avoid Times Square.”
 But we love Times Square.
 We love staying in the hotels of Times Square, we love walking around Times Square at night and we love the energy and excitement of the world’s most famous block of neon lights.
-The amount of things to do in Times Square alone is makes New York worth visiting.
+The amount of things to do in Times Square alone makes New York worth visiting.
 Yes, there are many things to do in New York and we have an entire itinerary to help you plan your New York travels.
-But if it’s your first time to New York, you’ll want to check out all these Times Square attractions in the city that never sleeps.
+But if it’s your first time in New York, you’ll want to check out all these Times Square attractions in the city that never sleeps.